ViewsOnDrugs/TripSit_info_xp/README.md

 ### Install requirements:
 `pip install -r requirements.txt`

-Copy the .env2 file to your home directory and replace the variables with your tweeter credentials:
+Copy the .env2 file to your home directory and replace the variables with your twitter credentials:

 ```
 # Twitter DEV account